mblarsen/dinein/README.md

 A lightweight _local_ development tool that helps you manage docker services and website configurations.

-* Lightweight; just a bunch of structured shell scrips
+- Lightweight; just a bunch of structured shell scrips
-* Hosting and SSL/TLS using Caddy; One server for all of your projects.
+- Hosting and SSL/TLS using Caddy; One server for all of your projects.
-* Services provided by docker.
+- Services provided by docker.
 One container per service for all of your projects by default.
 But easy to add more instances.
 For example, if you need to use both MySQL 5.7 and 8.
-* Write plugins to add more services.
+- Write plugins to add more services.
 Comes with: mysql, mongo, redis, mailhog.
   A plugin is but a few lines of code that you can mostly copy from docker documentation.
-* Use service plugins to add functionality, e.g. to clear redit cache or create a new database (not the server)
+- Use service plugins to add functionality, e.g. to clear redit cache or create a new database (not the server)
-* Use backend plugins to link and unlink websites.
+- Use backend plugins to link and unlink websites.
 Comes with a generic backend and a laravel plugin.
-* Bring your own language.
-Use [phpenv](https://github.com/phpenv/phpenv), [nvm](https://github.com/nvm-sh/nvm) and so on to manage your language enviroment.
+- Bring your own language.
+Use [anydev](https://github.com/anyenv/anyenv) or similar to manage your language environment: php, ruby, node, etc. enviroment.
-* Works on Mac and Linux
+- Works on Mac and Linux

 # Install